acanthesthesia (s) (noun)

 2. Numbness, tingling, and/or other abnormal sensations of the extremities; for example, the fingers, hands, forearms, and toes; usually due to a carpal tunnel syndrome but also from other causes; seen frequently in organic disorders, especially peripheral nerve lesions: There are times when acroparessthesia refers only to those unpleasant sensations that occur without any known demonstrable organic basis.

 ; aesthacytes, esthacytes (pl)

-A sensory cell of primitive animals: "The marine biologist was an expert in identifying and extracting the aesthacytes in sea sponges."
+A sensory cell of primitive animals: Dr. Owen, the marine biologist, was an expert in identifying and extracting the aesthacytes in sea sponges.

 ; aesthesias, esthesias (pl)

 Consciousness or awareness of physical sensations or perceptions: After the car crash, Greg, the driver, lost his normal aesthesia and was unable to respond to the emergency medical personnel who were trying to rescue him.

 ; more aesthesic, more esthesic; most aesthesic, most esthesic